The limits of my language mean the limits of my world.Ludwig Wittgenstein

 About the author:

-Mariana, who is originally from Rosario, Argentina, earned her college degree in second language learning with a focus on English and Spanish.
-She worked as an English language instructor in various contexts and is currently working at the KAUST School as the K12 world language coordinator.
-Her role evolved as the school moved towards a more international approach to education by pursuing IB accreditation.
+Mariana, who is originally from Rosario, Argentina, earned her college degree in Second Language Learning with a focus on English and Spanish.
+She worked as an English language instructor in various contexts in Argentina, the US and Spain.
+It was there that her role evolved as the school moved towards a more international approach to education by pursuing IB accreditation.
 She took an active role in the process in different areas: academic policy writing, curriculum mapping, and programme development.
 Her roles in these past years have varied between CAS coordinator, IBDP language A and B educator, and IB DP coordinator.
+She has been a part of the wider IB global community in various capacities including professional development and curriculum review.
+She has recently moved to Saudi Arabia to join The Kaust School as K-12 World Language Coordinator.